 By now we all know our outdoor rooms count as much as our indoor ones.
 Especially during certain times of year!
 One of the best design elements you can bring to your outdoor rooms is the colors and textures of plants and flowers.
 Let’s face it though, planters and pots from the nursery can add up fast.
 I seriously think it can be the most expensive part of outdoor living outside the hardscape!
 So we went out looking for some creative budget outdoor planter projects you can do this weekend.
 That’s right, that bland patio could be alive with decor (the containers) and design (the plants) by this weekend!
 Come on, save the binge watching of Downton reruns (it hurts to say that!) ’till the nights are cold again!

-Look at these $20 tall planters from ‘Bower Power’!
+Look at these $20 tall planters from ‘Bower Power’, above, !
 Lovin’ the blue wash on these!

 The modern look of these DIY cinder block planters from Ashley at ‘Little Miss Momma’ are right up my alley.
 Cheap concrete blocks, a little paint, a little time…